Ricky Anthony Harris -- St. George

 You have free articles remaining.

-Funeral arrangements are incomplete and will be announced later by Stevens Funeral Home of St. George.
+Visitation will be held from 2 until 7:30 p.m.
+Friday, Feb.
+21, at Stevens Funeral Home.

-Friends may call the residence of his wife, Brenda Harris, 178 Old Spell Road, St. George.
+Friends may call at the residence of his wife, Brenda Harris, 178 Old Spell Road, St. George.

 To plant a tree in memory of Ricky Harris as a living tribute, please visit Tribute Store.